Sorunome/mx-puppet-bridge/bridge.md

 sticker // sticker sending implemented

 presence // presence handling implemented

+typingTimeout (number) // timeout for typing in ms

+edit // if the protocol imlementation has edit support
 ```

 Pro-Tip: if your protocol implementation auto-detects file types, only set the feature `file`!
 That will cause `image`, `audio`, `video` and `sticker` to fall back to that.